DoomCircus/OnQForAndroid/README.md

 - Login.java
 - DeckManager.java

+All other files created by other capstone group members or auto-generated

 About OnQ for Android:
 ======================================================================================================================
 OnQ is a mobile app being developed on the Android platform that will allow users who are subscribed to the OnQ